oksana-miazina/hibernate-user-service-hw/README.md

-# Hibernate - create User service
+# Hibernate - Create user service

 We will continue working on our Cinema project.